xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

   - addConfig: general Component config with tree inheretance;
   - addTask: admin promises like redux-thunk and redux-saga.

-5 - Make this work with preact/InfernoJS and plain hyperscript.
+5 - Make this work with preact/InfernoJS and plain hyperscrit

+6-